dasfex/wezen/README.md

 # wezen
-Small header-only library for compile time computing and some traits.
+Small header-only library for metaprogramming.
 I try to not repeat STL but in some places I am.

 ### Support different math functions